 If your employer engages in these or any other behaviors that deprive you of overtime pay, you may be entitled to receive the back wages you should have been paid as well as triple damages.Getting Legal Help

-A Boston employment lawyer at the Law Offices of Jeffrey S. Glassman can help you to take legal action if your employer has not fairly compensated you for excess hours worked.
+Our experienced legal team can help you to take legal action if your employer has not fairly compensated you for excess hours worked.